Moving To Another Owner-Occupied Home Without Selling

 How Do I Write a Letter of Explanation For Occupancy?

-If you are moving to another owner-occupied home without sell the first or are intending on keeping the home as an investment rental home, the lender will require you to write a letter of explanation for occupancy.
-According to Margarett Jurilla, the Regional Branch Operations Director at Gustan Cho Associates this is what she had to say:
+If you plan to relocate to another owner-occupied residence without selling your initial home or intend to retain the property as an investment rental, the lender will request you to provide a letter of explanation regarding occupancy.
+Margarett Jurilla, the Regional Branch Operations Director at Gustan Cho Associates, shared the following insights on this matter:

 As of writing the letter of explanation to the mortgage underwriter, Marga advised the following: